 - They do not meet the regulated size and hazard criteria

 - They are owned or operated by a department or agency of the federal government

-- They are owned or licensed by a licensing agency considered appropriate by the program, including the Federal Energy Regulatory Commission or the United States Army Corp of Engineers
+- They are owned or licensed by an appropriate federal licensing agency in the department's judgment, including the Federal Energy Regulatory Commission or the United States Army Corp of Engineers

 - Where the South Carolina Department of Transportation or a county or municipal government has accepted maintenance responsibility for a road or highway and that road or highway is the only danger to life or property if the dam were to fail